Bitstream-Engineering/JWT_Authentication/README.md

 5. godotev

+N/B - two unresolved bugs
+1. token contains an invalid number of segments
-N/B - about an unsolved bug where in using postman to test POST - http://127.0.0.1:8080/login Returns the error -> "error": "Invalid email or password"
+2. A bug where in using postman to test POST - http://127.0.0.1:8080/login, returns the error -> "error": "Invalid email or password"